Martinez, Lukaku score as Inter Milan beats Slavia Prague

 It was the fifth goal for the Argentine in the last four Champions League games and 11th in all competitions this season.

+“It’s not important who scores the goals, we all play for the team,” Martinez said.
+“Lukaku is a great person, we always work hard to keep growing together.”

-Lukaku got his first in the Champions League after scoring 10 in Serie A.
+Lukaku got his first goal in the Champions League after scoring 10 in Serie A.

+“We knew we had to win and showed the desire and the quality that we had,” Lukaku said.
+“There were moments we had difficulties, but we defended well and had it under control.
+We knew what we had to do and we are very happy.”

 Barcelona sealed first place in Group F with 11 points after beating Borussia Dortmund 3-1 in the night’s other game.
 Inter and Dortmund both have seven points in second.
 Slavia is out of contention with two points.